 Olecranon bursitis, also called elbow bursitis, involves the development of a fluid-filled sac between the loose skin and bone of the back of the elbow.
 This condition typically occurs after a fall onto the elbow, or from prolonged pressure on the elbow, and may cause pain, swelling and limited motion of the elbow joint.
 Rarely the bursa sac may become infected causing fevers, chills, sweats and redness.

-Treatment for olecranon bursitis depends on the cause and severity of the condition, but may include applying ice, rest, fluid drainage and cortison injection.
+Treatment for olecranon bursitis depends on the cause and severity of the condition, but may include applying ice, rest, fluid drainage and cortisone injection.
 When there is an associated infection the treatment requires antibiotics.
 Severe cases or those that do not respond to conservative treatment may require surgery to remove the bursa sac.

 Cubital Tunnel Syndrome

 Similar to carpal tunnel syndrome, cubital tunnel syndrome causes pain and numbness as a result of long-term nerve inflammation.
-In cubital tunnel syndrome, the ulnar nerve is affected at the site of the cubital tunnel, located along the inned (medial) aspect of the elbow.
+In cubital tunnel syndrome, the ulnar nerve is affected at the site of the cubital tunnel, located along the inner (medial) aspect of the elbow.
 Inflammation of the nerve may occur as a result of frequent bending of the elbow or direct pressure and trauma to the nerve.

 Patients with this condition often experience pain and numbness on the outside of the hand and wrist, especially after the elbow has been bent for a long period of time.
 Your doctor can diagnose this condition through a physical exam and nerve conduction velocity test.

 Treatment for cubital tunnel syndrome may involve anti-inflammatory medication, splints, braces or life changes to relieve symptoms or prevent them from recurring.
-For symptoms that do not respond to conservative methods, surgery may be needed to relieve pressure on the ulnar nerve, which can be done through ulnar nerve transposition (surgically placing the nerve in a different protected locationn).
+For symptoms that do not respond to conservative methods, surgery may be needed to relieve pressure on the ulnar nerve, which can be done through ulnar nerve transposition (surgically placing the nerve in a different protected location).